 If Jorge Sampaoli’s side fail to quality, it will be the first time Argentina have missed out on the international tournament since 1970.
 As great a shame as it would be to not have Messi strutting his stuff in Russia, it wouldn’t be the first time a world star was forced to sit out the tournament for one reason or another.

-RealSport have picked out five other players who have also missed out on a World Cup tournament.
+RealSport has picked out five other players who have missed out on a World Cup tournament.

 1 Paul Gascoigne - USA 1994